Semiparametric Single-Index Estimation for Average Treatment Effects: Estimation

-where $\Lambda: \R \to [0,1]$ is a known link function and specified as the logistic function in our analysis i.e., $\Lambda(z)= e^{z}/(1+e^{z})$ for $z \in \mathbb{R}$, $g_{0}: \R \to \R$ is an unknown nonparametric function and $\theta_0$ is a $d \times 1$ vector of unknown parameters.
-The link function $\Lambda(\cdot)$ ensures that the propensity score function is confined to be within the unit interval.
-We assume that the parameters $\theta_{0}$ is an element of the compact parameter space $\Theta \subset \mathbb{R}^{d}$ and set $\theta_{0}$ to satisfy that $\|\theta_{0}\|=1$ and $\theta_{0,1}>0$ for the purpose of identification.
+The existing literature on single-index models typically imposes restrictive assumptions regarding the boundedness of either the support or the link function.
+For instance, \cite{Ichimura1993} requires compactness on the parameter space and the support of regressors, which consequently restricts the link function to be defined on a compact set.
+Similarly, \cite{Xia2007} and \cite{Cai2014} stipulate that the link function be bounded, despite being defined on the entire real line.
+More recent work by \cite{Dong2015} necessitates that the link function be smooth and integrable, thereby implying its boundedness.

+Our methodology advances the literature by accommodating an unbounded link function with unbounded support.
+By conceptualizing the link function $g_{0}$ as a point within an infinitely dimensional function space, we facilitate the simultaneous estimation of the index parameter and the link function.
+Importantly, the Hilbert space $\mathcal{L}^{2}$ encompasses a wide range of functions---including polynomials, power functions, and bounded functions on $\mathbb{R}$---that are prevalent in both practical applications and econometric theory.

+We assume that the true parameter vector $\theta_{0}$ is an element of the compact parameter space $\Theta \subset \mathbb{R}^{d}$ and impose the normalization constraint $ \|\theta_{0}\|=1$ along with $\theta_{0,1}>0$ for identification purposes.
+The constraint $\theta_{0,1}>0$ serves to pin down the direction of $\theta_{0}$, where the estimation achieves super-convergence rate $O_P(N^{-1})$ in the direction of $\theta_{0}$, while maintaining root-N convergence rate along all directions orthogonal to $\theta_{0}$.
+This normalization restriction does not affect the optimization procedure under the identification constraint when deriving the index parameter estimator.

 The model permits general forms of heteroskedasticity in the function form of the propensity score.
 The semiparametric approach with a single-index constraint can retain flexible specifications while avoiding the curse of dimensionality.
 Our method relies on the optimization with the constraint of the identification condition to derive the estimator of parameter $\theta_{0}$.
 Compared with the semiparametric approach using nonparametric kernel method \citep[see][]{Liu2018,sun2021estimation}, our estimator does not impose restrictions on the link function or its support and establishes the asymptotic theory for inference.